nelsonfigueroa/nelson.cloud/content/posts/2024-06-28-why-do-you-want-to-work-for-us.md

 +++
-title = "The Interview Question \"Why Do You Want To Work for Us?\" Is Stupid" summary = "Most people want to work for your company for money, and there's nothing wrong with that." date = "2024-06-28" lastmod = "2024-06-28"
+title = "Let's Stop Asking \"Why Do You Want To Work for Us?\" in Interviews" summary = "Most people want to work for your company for money, and there's nothing wrong with that." date = "2024-06-28" lastmod = "2024-06-28"